kaapana/kaapana/docs/source/getting_started.rst

 .. hint::

   | **Disk space needed:**
-  | For the complete build of the project xx GB memory on the system is needed.
+  | For the complete build of the project ~50GB of container images will be stored at :code:`/var/snap/docker/common/var-lib-docker`.

 Start the build process: